google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/fixing-mixed-content.md

 {% includecode content_path=web/fundamentals/security/prevent-mixed-content/_code/image-gallery-example.html region_tag=snippet1 adjust_indentation="auto" %}
 </pre>

-In the code above, it may seem safe to leave the `<a>` tags href as `http://`, however if you view the sample and click on the image, you'll see that it loads a mixed content resources and displays it on the page.
+In the code above, it may seem safe to leave the `<a>` tags href as `http://`; however if you view the sample and click the image, you'll see that it loads a mixed content resource and displays it on the page.

 ## Handle mixed content at scale

-The manual steps above work well for smaller websites, but for large websites, or sites with many separate development teams, it can be tough to keep track of all the content being loaded.
+The manual steps above work well for smaller websites; but for large websites or sites with many separate development teams, it can be tough to keep track of all the content being loaded.
 To help with this task, you can use content security policy to instruct the browser to notify you about mixed content and